 Step 1: Pass out a pre-made Credit and Debit Notebook to each student.
-(Read the Credits and Debits Notebooks article).
-Explain the system to your students.
+Explain the system to your students, referring to the Credits and Debits Notebooks article as necessary.
 Students should keep their Credit and Debit Notebooks open on their desk throughout the school day.

 Invite parents to come into the classroom and share what they do at their jobs.
 Encourage them to make a connection to the economic impact their job has on the community.